vildekristine99/DAT110-oblig2/README.md

 The implementation of the broker can be found in the `no.hvl.dat110.broker` package.
 You will have to study the code of the broker which is comprised of the following subclasses

-- `ClientSesssion.java` which is used to represent a *session* with a currently connected client on the broker side.
+- `ClientSesssion.java` used to represent a *session* with a currently connected client on the broker side.
 Whenever a client (user) connects, a corresponding `ClientSession`-object will be created on the broker-side encapsulating the underlying message transport connection.

 - `Storage.java` which is to implement the storage of currently connected clients and manage the subscription of clients (users) to topics. **You will complete the implementation of this class in Task 2.1 below.**

-- `Broker.java` implementing a `Stopable`-thread as introduced in the lecture on transport protocols.
+- `Broker.java` implementing a `Stopable`-thread abstraction.
 The `doProcess`-methods of the broker runs in a loop accepting incoming message transport connections (sessions) from clients.

 - `Dispatcher.java` implementing a `Stopable`-thread that is responsible for processing the messages received from clients.
 The `doProcess()`-methods of the dispatcher checks (polls) the client sessions for incoming messages and then invokes the `dispatcher`-method which, depending on the type of received message, will invoke the corresponding handler method. **You will complete the implementation of the dispatcher in Task 2.2 below.**